-Help Maintain a Section of the Ice Age Trail
+Help Build and Maintain Ice Age Trail in Dane County

 Like the other National Scenic Trails, the Ice Age Trail is built and maintained by volunteers.
 We can use your help – for a morning, a few days a year, or on a more regular basis.
 We rely on volunteers to help with prairie and oak savanna restoration (land stewardship) and monitoring, maintaining, mowing, and even building sections of trail in Dane County (trail improvement).

-If you are coming to a workday for the first time, read Helpful Information for Workday Volunteers [PDF] to know what to bring and what to expect.
+First-time volunteers: If you are coming to a workday for the first time, read Helpful Information for Workday Volunteers (pdf) to know what to bring and what to expect.
 (During COVID-19 we are following social distance guidelines.)

 Dane Drifter Hiking Award Program